roguephysicist/dotfiles/install/apps.md

 There are a few of these apps that should be installed first so that everything goes smoothly afterwards.
 These apps are:

-1. Github for Mac (with command line tools)
-2. Xcode (with command line tools)
+1. Xcode (with command line tools)
-3. XQuartz
+2. XQuartz
-4. Homebrew and tools in Brewfile
+3. Homebrew and tools in Brewfile

-Github is installed first to get a fresh install of Git.
-There are other ways you can go about this but this is easiest.
+4. Github for Mac (with command line tools)

-Xcode follows to get all the necessary compilers for installing programs with Homebrew.
+Xcode provides all the necessary compilers for installing programs with Homebrew.
 Read more in the Utilities section below.

 XQuartz is mostly optional but some programs have some X11 dependencies that